Episode 258: Agile Estimation is Faster, Easier and More Accurate (Free)

 Mark and Cornelius got together in Long Beach to talk about Agile estimation.
 Mark says that traditional requirement estimation techniques are a frustrating combination of wild guesses and false precision.
 While estimates are given down to the exact hour of effort, the accuracy of those predictions vary wildly and provide no opportunity to self-correct based on actual performance.
 This inaccuracy problem is then intentionally masked by an even more inefficient tool - contingency reserve.

-In our interview, Mark describes how using agile estimation techniques is faster, easier, more informed, more honest, and ultimately, more accurate than guessing to the hour how long tasks months in the future will take to complete.
+In our interview, Mark describes how professionals using agile project management can adopt agile estimation techniques to work in a faster, easier, more informed, more honest, and ultimately, more accurate way than guessing to the hour how long tasks months in the future will take to complete.

 Below are the first few pages of the transcript.
 The complete transcript is available to Premium subscribers only.